 During the period under review, the Company exercised two resource consents for the injection of fluids by DWI.
-These consents licensed discharges of various forms of fluid into the Mateamateaonga Formation, via the Waihapa-7A well, and Manutahi Formation via the Manutahi D-2H and Manutahi D-4H ST2 wells.
+These consents authorised discharges of various forms of fluid into the Mateamateaonga Formation, via the Waihapa-7A well, and Manutahi Formation via the Manutahi D-2H and Manutahi D-4H ST2 wells.
 Produced water from the Company's producing fields was the main source of fluid for injection.

-Consent 4094-2 permits the discharge produced water, contaminated stormwater, and water based drilling fluids by deep well injection into the Matemateonga formation at the Waihapa Production Station.
-The Company utilised the consent for the disposal of produced water for the entire 2012-2013 monitoring period.
+Consent 4094-2 permits the discharge of produced water, contaminated stormwater, and water based drilling fluids by deep well injection into the Matemateonga formation at the Waihapa Production Station.
+The Company utilised the consent for the disposal of produced water between 1 July and 29 October 2013.
+The consent was taken over by NZEC on 1 November 2013.
 Injection was via the Waihapa-7A well, at a depth between 1,126 and 1,176 m TVD (below ground level).
-During the period under review, a total of 53,959 m3 of fluid was injected under the consent, at an average of 148 m3/day.
-The average injection pressure was 22 bar, with a maximum pressure of 41 bar.
+During the period under review, a total of 18,788 m3 of fluid was injected under the consent, at an average of 125 m3/day.
+The average injection pressure was 20 bar, with a maximum pressure of 45 bar.

 Consent 4094-2 does not specify any limits on daily discharge volumes.
 Condition 2 of the consent requires that the maximum injection pressure does not exceed 85 bar.
-Based on the data provided, the maximum injection pressure reached was 41 bar, on 20 November 2012, well within the maximum injection pressure limit stipulated in the consent.
+Based on the data provided, the maximum injection pressure reached was 45 bar, on 11 October 2013, well within the maximum injection pressure limit stipulated in the consent.

 Consent 7905-1permits the discharge of heated water, including produced water to ground at the Manutahi-D wellsite.
 The Company injects the water for enhanced oil recovery purposes within its Manutahi Field.
-Injection was carried out under the consent between 16 August 2012 and 30 June 2013.
+Injection was carried out under the consent between 1 July 2013 and 30 April 2014.
+A plant shutdown commenced in early May until the end of the monitoring period for its first year of operation inspections.
 The injection was via two separate wells, Manutahi D-2H and D-4H ST2.
 The Manutahi D-2H and Manutahi D-4H ST2 wells discharge into a confined oil reservoir within the Manutahi Formation.
 Injection via Manutahi D-2H occurs between 1114.3 -1114.9m TVD (below ground level), and injection via Manutahi D-4H ST2 occurs between 1112.8 -1125.5m TVD (below ground level).
-During the period under review, a total of 23,677 m3 was injected under consent 7905-1.
-A total of 6,239 m3 was injected via the D-2H well, at an average of 19 m3/day, and 17,438 m3 was injected via the D-4H ST2 well, at an average of 52 m3/day.
-The maximum injection pressure reached within the D-2H and D-4H ST2 wells were 41 bar and 38 bar, respectively.
+During the period under review, a total of 20,827 m3 was injected under consent 7905-1.
+A total of 5,907 m3 was injected via the D-2H well, at an average of 19 m3/day, and 14,920 m3 was injected via the D-4H ST2 well, at an average of 49 m3/day.
+The maximum injection pressure reached within the D-2H and D-4H ST2 wells were 40 bar and 39 bar, respectively.

 Special condition 4 of consent 7905-1 specifies a maximum daily injection volume of 318 m3.
-Based on the data provided by the Company, the highest volume of daily injection occurred on 16 June 2013, when 144 m3 was injected via the D-4H ST2 well.
-Special condition 3 requires that the maximum injection pressures to remain below 50 bar.
-Based on the data provided by the Company, the maximum injection pressure reached was 41 bar, on 22 December 2012 (D-2H well).
+Based on the data provided by the Company, the highest volume of daily injection occurred on 12 October 2013, when 146 m3 was injected via the D-4H ST2 well.
+Special condition 3 requires that the maximum injection pressure is to remain below 50 bar.
+Based on the data provided by the Company, the maximum injection pressure reached was 40 bar (D-2H well).
 Both the maximum daily discharge volume and maximum injection pressure were within the consented limits.